-The Matter of Virtue: Women’s Ethical Action from Chaucer to Shakespeare (University of Pennsylvania Press, forthcoming)
+The Matter of Virtue: Women’s Ethical Action from Chaucer to Shakespeare.
+Philadelphia: University of Pennsylvania Press, 2019.

 This monograph project argues English poets (including Capgrave, Chaucer, Fletcher, Henryson, Lodge, Lydgate, Shakespeare, and Spenser) elaborate a positive account of women’s ethical action.
 They do so through a poetic reformulation of virtue as material, animate, and enacted.
 In a host of medieval and early modern representations, virtues are not abstract principles or disembodied ideals.
 Rather than confine women within rigid prescriptive schema, writings under consideration in this study articulate a material conception of virtue that allows women to show strength, dignity, beauty, and constancy, among other qualities.
 By treating feminine virtues as embodied powers that exert material influence, these poets not only create livelier female characters, they also foster an ethics based on forbearance and endurance rather than governance and domination.

 Reviews: Speculum, 97.1 (2022): 163-5; Renaissance Quarterly, 75.1 (2022): 357-8; Choice, 58 (2020); Comitatus, 52 (2021): 236-8; Shakespeare Newsletter, 70.2 (2021); The Medieval Review, 21.04.16: https://scholarworks.iu.edu/journals/index.php/tmr/article/view/32422/36218; SEL: 1500-1900, 61.1 (2021): 127-77 (review essay).

 Editor, with Glenn Burger, Medieval Affect, Feeling, and Emotion.
 Cambridge: Cambridge University Press, 2019.